huml-lang/website/content/specification.md

 ### Keys and values

-- Keys are case-sensitive unicode strings.
+- Keys are case-sensitive Unicode strings.
-  - If  alphanumeric `a-zA-Z0-9_-`, no need to be quoted.<br />Eg: `foo: 123`, `foo-bar: "yes"`
+  - If alphanumeric `a-zA-Z0-9_-`, they do not need to be quoted.<br />e.g., `foo: 123`, `foo-bar: "yes"`
-  - If any other characters including spaces are present, keys have to be quoted<br />Eg: `foo: 123`,  `"foo bar": 123, "ഭൂമി": "Earth"`
+  - If any other characters, including spaces, are present, keys must be quoted.<br />e.g., `foo: 123`, `"foo bar": 123, "ഭൂമി": "Earth"`
-- Scalar keys are denoted with the key followed by a single colon `:`
+- Scalar keys are denoted by the key followed by a single colon (`:`).
-- Vector keys are denoted with the key followed by double colons `::`
+- Vector keys are denoted by the key followed by double colons (`::`).
-- No spaces are allowed before the `:` or `::`, and they need to be followed by exacty one space before the value.
+- No spaces are allowed before the `:` or `::`, and they must be followed by exactly one space before the value.

 ------------

 ### Scalars

-Scalars (string, number, boolean, null) are denoted with single colon `:`
+Scalars (string, number, boolean, null) are denoted by a single colon (`:`).

 ```huml
 key: "value"